FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 Great!
 Now you can both sign in and sign out of your application.

-(If you are interestined, you can see the application now by looking at the [`add-logout` branch](https://github.com/FusionAuth/fusionauth-example-asp-net-core/tree/add-logout).
+(If you are interested, you can see the application's current code by looking at the [`add-logout` branch](https://github.com/FusionAuth/fusionauth-example-asp-net-core/tree/add-logout).

 ## Next steps

-If you want to extend this example, add more pages, or limit a page to a certain user.
+If you want to explore more, you can add more pages to the application, limit a page to a certain user, or customize the FusionAuth login page theme.

 You could also welcome users with their first name by retrieving user information via an API call, using the [FusionAuth .NET Core client library](https://fusionauth.io/docs/v1/tech/client-libraries/netcore).

+For the next post in this .NET Core series, we'll be associating a user with a role and creating a custom claim in the JWT.